Rise-Vision/licensing-module/README.md

 ```

 As a result, in the remote BigQuery table an 'started' event will be appended.
+Also, licensing events will appear on the local-messaging-module screen as
+licensing data is retrieved and broadcasted.

 ### Subscription Status API Test Client